 In its short history, the Innovation Lab has attracted support from leading media, technology, telecom and consumer products companies from around the world, including BET Networks, Cisco Systems, DirecTV, Disney, Dreamworks Animation, EPB, Fox Broadcasting, Havas Media, IBM, Intel, The Los Angeles Times, Mattel, Orange, Paramount Pictures, Petrobras, Spark 44, Verizon, Viacom, and Warner Bros.
 Home Entertainment.
 We have also received funding from the Ahmanson Foundation, the Blackstone Foundation, the Digital Media Learning Research Hub supported by the MacArthur Foundation, and the Gates Foundation to work on projects at the intersection of social and technological spheres.

-To achieve our mission, the Lab engages in three kinds of activities:
+To achieve our mission, the Lab engages in five key activities:

 Design and deliver participatory learning and executive education experiences, such as our Think & Do Workshops.
 We use our proprietary “Think & Do” method to bring together students, executives, artists, entrepreneurs, scholars and policy makers to generate innovation on a specific problem that yields tangible processes or products.
 Recent workshops have focused on Re-Envisioning the Home TV Experience and Investigating Business Models in an All- Mobile Environment.